Zoe6-tech/Meng_Z_DandD/README.md

 **Clear all the pieces on the drop zone area**<br/>
 All the pieces on the drop zone should mush removed after user click the image button.
 Add more detail into the changeImageSet() function
-1. All child elements <image>  in the 4 drop zones should be clear(if has)
+1. All <image>  in the 4 drop zones should be clear(if has)
+2. Clean out the puzzle pieces div
+3. Generate new pieces

 ## Author
 Zhu Meng